Methodology

 Update cadence

-- On correction, if a reader flags a bug we fix it as soon as we can verify the source.
+- On correction — if a reader flags a verified bug we fix it as soon as possible.

 Nothing on Mzansify is professional tax, financial, or legal advice — see the disclaimer for full terms.
-Use calculators to understand likely numbers, then talk to a registered tax practitioner for anything you’ll act on.
+Use the tools to understand likely numbers, then consult a registered tax practitioner, financial advisor, or medical aid broker for anything you’ll act on.